Norman Gimbel: Career as a lyricist of film songs and TV themes

 In 1971, Gimbel and Fox signed 19-year-old singer-songwriter Lori Lieberman to a management contract, taking 20% of her income—double the usual amount.
 Aged 44 years, Gimbel began an extra-marital affair with Lieberman which would last several years.
 Gimbel said that he relied on Lieberman to inspire his songwriting creativity since he had passed the most creative days of his youth: "Now I need a reason to write, and Lori is one of the best reasons a lyricwriter could have."
 Lieberman was inspired by a performance of Don McLean to write some lyrics for a song; she shared these with Gimbel who fleshed out the lyrics while Fox wrote the music.
 Lieberman, Gimbel and Fox collaborated on the song's title, adapted from Gimbel's notebook of ideas.
 The song became "Killing Me Softly with His Song", which Lieberman recorded in 1972 in the folk style.
 Gimbel and Fox produced the song and took full writing credit, cutting Lieberman out of future profits.
-Roberta Flack heard this version and remade the song in her own style in 1973, creating a hit.
-The song was very profitable for Gimbel, and won him his second Grammy Award for Song of the Year.
+Roberta Flack heard this version and remade the song in her own style in 1973, making it a hit.
+This version was very profitable for Gimbel, winning him his second Grammy Award for Song of the Year.

 Also in 1973, the Gimbel and Fox song "I Got a Name", recorded by Jim Croce and used in the 1973 film The Last American Hero, was voted Best Film Song by the Young New York Film Critics.
-In 1979, Gimbel had his only Emmy nomination for Outstanding Music Composition for a Series for The Paper Chase, which he again shared with Fox.
+In 1979, Gimbel had his only Emmy Awards nomination for Outstanding Music Composition for a Series for The Paper Chase, which he again shared with Fox.
 Los Angeles theater work with Fox included a rock/pop version of A Midsummer Night's Dream for the city's Shakespeare Festival, seen at the Ford Amphitheatre, and The Eleventh, which played the Sunset Theater.
 The year 1980 was a banner year at the Oscars for Norman Gimbel with a win for Best Original Song, ("It Goes Like It Goes"), written with David Shire for the film Norma Rae.